 Do you have a larger umbrella account that can help you?
 Before starting your own account, contact the existing social media account for your department (e.g. Peabody College, Alumni Communications, VanderbiltU), and try a brief trial run with them.
 After all, they are already established and have a large following.
-Ask them to share your information, then see how successful the engagement is with that post.
+Put together a post or two for them to share on their channels that focus on your department, then see how successful the engagement is with that post.

 Do you have a communications strategy?
 Does your group/department have a communications strategy?
 Does your larger umbrella organization?
 There should be a well-thought-out over-arching communication plan in place first; social media should be just one tool used to implement that plan.

 What would you like to accomplish?
 If you want to promote an event or share news about your department, submitting content for consideration on an already existing channel – email, the University Calendar, existing social media presences, news releases – might be a better choice for you.
 Social media outposts such as Facebook and Twitter require daily maintenance and a desire to engage with others.
 Sometimes, good old fashioned email is the best way to reach your constituency: You’re reaching people in their inbox, rather than hoping they find you on social media.

 Who is your audience?
 Figuring out the type of people you want to have a conversation with will help determine which platforms are best for you.

 Do you have unique, interesting, shareable content?
 Managing social media well takes time; it’s more than just “post something” – give your followers a reason to follow you.
 In the case of Instagram, do you have a supply of eye-catching images and graphics to share?